 Krokodil is a fairly new drug that has appeared in Russia since 2002.
 It started showing up in Siberia and has spread throughout the country since then.
-While several drugs are quickly and harshly addictive and physically damaging, krokodil sets a new standard for fast destruction of mind, spirit and body.
+While several drugs very addictive and physically damaging, krokodil has got to be the worst for fast destruction of mind, spirit and body.
 In 2013 reports of its use began cropping up in the U.S.

 The medical name for the drug is desomorphine.
-It is made at home by acquiring codeine, sold over the counter for headaches, and cooking it with paint thinner, gasoline, hydrochloric acid, iodine and the red phosphorous from matchbox strike pads.
+It is made at home by acquiring codeine and cooking it with paint thinner, gasoline, hydrochloric acid and other highly toxic ingredients.
 The resulting liquid is injected into a vein.
 The high from this drug lasts 90 minutes to two hours, and it takes about a half-hour to make the drug.
-So a krokodil addict does little other than get the ingredients and cook up the drug.
+So a krokodil addict does little other than get the ingredients and cook up the drug over and over again.

 Migration from Heroin to Krokodil

-Russia has a severe problem with heroin addiction, but when a heroin addict can no longer afford that drug, he can make up krokodil which has a stronger kick and costs about a tenth the price.
+Russia has a severe problem with heroin addiction, but when a heroin addict can no longer afford that drug, he sometimes resorts to krokodil which has a stronger kick and costs about a tenth the price.
 But while the life expectancy of a Moscow heroin addict is four to seven years, the life expectancy of a krokodil addict is just a year or two.